Skip to content

 What counts as "saving"

-Anything that builds net worth: pension contributions (employee AND employer portions), tax-advantaged savings account contributions, cash savings transfers, principal payments on mortgage (the interest portion doesn't count — it's a cost), investment account deposits, extra debt repayments above minimums.
+Anything that builds net worth: pension contributions (employee AND employer portions), tax-advantaged account contributions, cash savings transfers, principal payments on mortgage (the interest portion doesn't count — it's a cost), investment account deposits, extra debt repayments above minimums.
 Things that don't count: consumption that just happens to be valuable (a car, a house you live in), "saving" money by finding a discount on something you bought, or paying down a debt you shouldn't have had in the first place (technically debt reduction counts, but framing matters).

 The savings-rate to time-to-FI table